 Social media is a powerful marketing platform for businesses, and those businesses who fail to recognize that fact …FAIL!

-Social media has become the backbone to a strong SEO campaign.
+Social media has become the backbone of a strong SEO campaign.
 Business owners who use social media are far more successful than those who do not.
-As social media continues to dominate the Internet, those businesses not willing to jump onboard are going to be lost at sea.
+As social media continues to dominate the Internet, those businesses not willing to jump on board are going to be lost at sea.

 So, What Is It That Makes Using Social Media So Important To a Business?

 There are some amazing benefits to using social media, and below is just a summary of those benefits and how they can impact your business.

 Ok, so you do not want to be looked at as a nosey neighbor, but you also do not want to be left in the dark.
 Social media platforms make it easy to check up on competitors, and you don’t even have to wear dark sunglasses and a wig while snooping.

 Knowing what your competitors are doing can help you with your marketing efforts.
 If they are launching a new product, advertising some amazing deals, or just posting content that seems to be getting a ton of attention, it can help you understand what you need to be doing.